-H. Administrative Monetary Penalties (Clause 3, New Sections 21 to 28)
+H. Administrative Monetary Penalties and Reporting to Parliament (Clause 3, New Sections 21 to 28.1)

 In addition to establishing that contraventions of the bill are summary conviction offences, the bill also provides that regulations can designate that the contravention of certain provisions may instead be considered violations (new paragraph 21(1)(a)).
 The penalty for such violations is to be prescribed by regulation and cannot exceed \$10,000 (new paragraph 21(1)(b)).
 A contravention of a provision that has been designated a violation may be handled either as a violation or as an offence (new subsection 21(4)).